Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 ## Future ideas...
 - Add interactions like hanging on a flying fish to reach high places
+- Make fish able to harm goblin
+- Allow goblin to pick up a spear and use it
+- Add magical crystal wells goblins can dance next to to earn more crystals
+- Add gem ore deposits goblins can mine with a pickaxe
 - Short tutorial on making your own stage
 - Short tutorial on contributing by forking
 - Control a single tower via extra 3D viewport